nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 refer to the glossary below.

 #### Attribute
 Refers to a specific input value from the user that provides details to execute a command.
-Attributes, except for are preceded by their prefixes.
+Attributes are preceded by their prefixes.
 Example includes ```n/MODULE_NAME``` and ```d/DEADLINE```.

 #### Command Word